sdemoya/sdemoya.github.io/_posts/2020-09-12-serverless.md

 	- basic understanding HTML
 	- text editor

-### Step 1: Login to the AWS Management Console. <br
+### Step 1: Login to the AWS Management Console.

 ### Step 2: Navigate to S3.

 ### Step 3: Create a new bucket in S3.
 - Click **Create a Bucket**
-- Name your bucket. *Note: If you intend to use your own domain name, the bucket name must match the second-level domain name exactly.
-(That is, the part of the domain before .com, .org, .edu, etc)*
+- Name your bucket.
+-- If you intend to use your own domain name, the bucket name must match the second-level domain name exactly.
+(That is, the part of the domain before .com, .org, .edu, etc)
+-- Additionally, remember that bucket names must be globally unique.
+(Meaning, across all aws accounts, not just your account.)

 ### Step 3b:Make the bucket public.
 Make Bucket Public: If you are using an existing bucket, you can make it public.